hellohaptik/docs_haptik/docs/bot-builder/basic/ORACLE.md

       1. Bring forward some basic data sanity issues like duplicate User Says present in multiple nodes

-      2. Highlights the possibility of Disambiguation with minor variations in User Utterance,due to presence of similar data across two Nodes.
+      2. Highlight the possibility of Disambiguation with minor variations in User Utterance,due to presence of similar data across two Nodes.

 Below image shows how Section 1 will appear in the ORACLE Email.